Zorba, Male Belly Dancer

 Cory Zamora.

 She has an easy going teaching style that nonetheless covers a LOT of ground quickly.
 I really enjoy her descriptive names for moves, veilwraps, etc. You can catch up with her on Link opens in new window her WebSite.
+She also has a number of great videos as well!

 Helena Vlahos